npeshekncsu/st558-project2/Readme.md

 }
 ```

-### 1.3.3 Get air quality and weather metrics based on country, state and city function
+## 3.3 Function get air quality and weather metrics based on the country, state and city

 Function returns air quality based on the `country`, `state` and `city`.